medhan-sh/pwn.college_medhansh1/Hello Hackers C1.md

 ## What I learned

-1. How basic commands are supposed to word.
+1. How basic commands are supposed to work.
 2. Linux is a case sensitive language hello is different from HELLO .

 ## References

-none
+None.